rdfjs-base/fetch-lite/README.md

 The `formats` options is required for this package.
 See also the `@rdfjs/fetch` documentation.

+Since version 3.0, this packages is [ESM](https://nodejs.org/api/esm.html) only.
+Check version 2.x if you are looking for a CommonJS package.

 ## Usage

 The package exports a `fetch` function which wraps the request and response object for on-the-fly RDF quad processing.